Bazalbuilder/HBMs-NTM-Refabricated/README.md

 # HBM's Nuclear Tech Mod - Refabricated (NTM-R) for 1.21.1

+## **THIS IS NOT WORLD-READY.**
+Due to the current state of this repository, this is not ready to be played in survival.
+If anyone wants to contribute to the progress of this fork, feel free to do so.

+---

 A port and rewrite of the original [Hbm's Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT) to support **Fabric 1.21.1**.

+## Why fabric?
+Fabric in my opinion is much easier to understand, and part of that is because of the now-discontinued Yarn mappings.
+And there is less unnecessary content too.

+It's okay if you use Sinytra Connector, it's just that I can't help you with anything since it's a completely different mod loader.

 ## Installation Instructions